 - The OPTEL Study - The experiences and perceptions of older people, their carers and their general practice teams in using a 'telephone first' approach for access to appointments (OPTEL): a qualitative study

-- Digital Access Now (DAN): survey of patients in general practice about their use of digital services
+- Digital Access Now (DAN)Link opens in a new window: survey of patients in general practice about their use of digital services

 Recently completed projects include:

-- OBOE - Investigating patient use of, and experience of online booking in primary care
+- OBOELink opens in a new window - Investigating patient use of, and experience of online booking in primary care

-- INQUIRE Online patient feedback: a mixed methods study to understand how to Improve NHS Quality Using Internet Ratings and Experiences
+- INQUIRELink opens in a new window Online patient feedback: a mixed methods study to understand how to Improve NHS Quality Using Internet Ratings and Experiences

 - The VICO Study - Feasibility, acceptability and nature of video consultation via the internet in general practice